Information for Parents

 • We encourage students to sign up only if they are genuinely interested in the New Student Trip experience, and feel they are 100% committed to being an active, engaged participant in their group.

 • We recommend parents let the student complete the trip registration process themselves, rather than have a parent complete it on their behalf.
-For students who would prefer not to attend a New Student Trip, there will be other great opportunities to make friends, learn about L&C, and transition to college life during New Student Orientation and throughout the term.
-That said, all of the trips are can be done by beginners, and many students who have never done any outdoor activities before have a great experience, making life-long friends in the process.
+For students who would prefer not to attend a New Student Trip, there will be other great opportunities to make friends, learn about Lewis & Clark, and transition to college life during New Student Orientation and throughout the term.
+That said, all of the trips can be done by beginners, and many students who have never done any outdoor activities before have a great experience, making life-long friends in the process.

 • If your student has not yet registered for a trip, make sure they follow the registration links on the main page.
 They need to complete both the REGISTRATION and the HEALTH & DIET QUESTIONNAIRE (within 24 hours of registering) for them to be placed on a trip.